 AccessLex Institute®, in partnership with its nearly 200 nonprofit and state-affiliated ABA-approved Member law schools, has been committed to improving access to legal education and to maximizing the affordability and value of a law degree since 1983.
 The AccessLex Center for Legal Education Excellence® advocates for policies that make legal education work better for students and society alike, and conducts research on the most critical issues facing legal education today.
 The AccessLex Center for Education and Financial Capability® offers on-campus and online financial education programming and resources to help students confidently manage their finances on their way to achieving personal and professional success.
-AccessLex Institute is a nonprofit organization with offices in West Chester, PA and Washington, D.C. and with accredited financial counselors throughout the US.
+AccessLex Institute is a nonprofit organization headquartered in West Chester, PA.